 Their schedule in English if you decide you want to experience an ice hockey game in Brno or around the Czech Republic.

-Dalacin Ski Resort – About 1hr15minutes north west of Brno, in the in the north-east of the Vysočina Region.
+Dalacin Ski Resort (UPDATED on January 18, 2021: link removed – website not found) – About 1hr15minutes north west of Brno, in the in the north-east of the Vysočina Region.
 The trails are suitable for both beginners and advanced.
 Price and Open hours.
 Contact Info: 603 487 566